DerryAlex/zig-gir-ffi/doc/02custom_widget/README.md

 };
 ```

 To define a custom widget, we need to define a `Class` for our widget.
 The layout should be `extern`.
 The members should be `parent_class` followed by class virtual functions.
-(Paddings may be used so that we can add new virtual functions without break ABI.)
-Define `init` function if virtual functions need to be initialized or overrided.
-For example, `object_class.dispose = &dispose` overrides inherited virtual function `dispose` .
+(Paddings may be used so that we can add new virtual functions without breaking ABI.)
+Implement `init` function if virtual functions need to be initialized or overrided.
 Virtual functions can be called with `V` suffix. `Parent.gType()` is passed so that `disposeV` dispatches to `dialog_dispose` runtime.

 ```zig
 // defined in GObject.Object